 The reason we still have the original skin layer underneath the texture is that I’m intending to put more artwork behind this character and if that layer isn’t there, then whatever artwork is behind will be seen through the texture., check out the red line I have drawn as an example to show you what I mean below.
 This is with and without that initial skin layer on.

-For the mega advance you could even overlay two different colours, like the dark green scooter here.
-It was created by using a green texture layer on top, but instead of a white base layer I used grey.
+For the mega advance, you could even overlay two different colors, like the dark green scooter here.
+It was created by using a green texture layer on top, but instead of a white base layer, I used grey.
 This gives a really nice bottle green and a great contrast to the rest of the piece.

 Check out the difference between the 2 scooters tires.
 The darker one is the same as the lighter one with the only difference been a black texture over the top.